 It is the topmost part of the flower’s female reproductive unit.
 A stigma refers to the head of the pistil, which remains exposed to the air or surroundings.
-The surface of the stigma can be sticky, hairy, smooth, and rough etc. Due to its viscous nature, it can easily imbibe the pollen grains of the male productive system or androecium.
+The surface of the stigma can be sticky, hairy, smooth, rough etc. Due to its viscous nature, it can easily imbibe the pollen grains of the male productive system or androecium.

 A stigma provides a platform for the attachment of the pollen grains.
 Thus, it plays a crucial role in pollination.
 Stigma exists in diverse shapes from simple to lobed, feathery, funnel-shaped, and branched etc.